vuldb/cyber_threat_intelligence/actors/TA505/README.md

 * Ammyy
 * SDBbot
-* SDBbot RAT
+* servhelper
 * ...

-There are 2 more campaign items available.
+There are 1 more campaign items available.
 Please use our online service to access the data.

 ## Countries